sci.lang.japan FAQ / 1. Writing / 1.1. and

 a sa ki yu me mi shi

-The appendix of the Nelson kanji dictionary gives the following explanation of the poem underlying this ordering:
+Andrew Nelson gives the following explanation of the poem underlying this ordering:[1]

 To get that meaning, however, you need to read it as